Harish-Soni1/Harish-Soni1/README.md

 <h1 align="center">Hi 👋, I'm Harish Soni</h1>
-<h3 align="center">A Back-end developer and passionate Data Scientist, I have a keen interest in AI and how it is evolving to solve our daily problems.
+<h3 align="center">A Back-end developer and passionate Data Scientist and FreeLancer, I have a keen interest in AI and how it is evolving to solve our daily problems.
 An Data Practitioner who like to build model that translates data points into business insights. </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=harish-soni1&label=Profile%20views&color=0e75b6&style=flat" alt="harish-soni1" /> </p>

-- 🔭 I’m currently working in **Nexxio Technologies**
+- 🔭 I’m currently working in **DeepNeura**

 - 🌱 I’m currently learning **BlockChain**